 FECA staff, with the assistance of the members, will monitor energy related legislative and regulatory proceedings for electric co-op specific issues and will work with the members and the Board to develop a response.

-NRECA will identify federal issues, and FECA shall work with the members to jointly influence NRECAs resolution process and other decision making processes.
+NRECA and the members will identify federal issues, and FECA shall work with the members to jointly influence NRECAs resolution process and other decision making processes.

+For Florida specific federal issues FECA will work with its members and other Florida lobbying groups to influence Congress.

 Lobbying Process